phonce-dotcom/Hello---World/README.md

 # Hello---World
-This repo for git tutorial learning only
+This repo for github tutorial only